openghg/openghg/doc/source/tutorials/local/Adding_new_data/Adding_observation_data.rst

 alongside some additional details so OpenGHG can recognise the format and the correct standardisation can occur.
 The details needed will vary by the type of data being uploaded but will often include the measurement reference (e.g. a site code) and the name of any network.

-For the full list of accepted observation inputs and data types, there is a summary function which can be called:
+For the full list of accepted observation inputs and source formats, there is a summary function which can be called:

 .. code:: ipython3